 What is a representative or gateway and what is their role?

-A representative or gateway is approved by the government to act as an intermediary between themselves and employers who are not able to recruit 30 or more roles.
+A representative or gateway is approved by the government to act as an intermediary between themselves and employers.
 Their responsibilities are:

 - Gather information from the employer about job placements they’d like to offer

 - Use this information to apply online on behalf of a group of employers

 - Pay employers the funding

 What KickstartGo will do for you as your gateway representative: